 Let the thought move through you.

 In the same way that getting the damn French fries and not restricting food allows you to no longer be controlled by French fries, allowing yourself to fully think your thoughts and feel your feelings allows them to no longer control your life!
 More dieting tips in this related post!

-Even if it’s uncomfortable.
+Even if it’s painful.
 Give your thought the time to actually BE!

-- Get Curious Around Your Thoughts
+Step 2: Get Curious Around Your Thoughts

 The glory of actually thinking our thoughts and feeling our feelings is that suddenly we have the ability to get curious around them!